TevHeath/MATH_2280_-Differential_Equation_Computational-Programs_Projects/README.md

 ## Introduction

 This respository aims at providing a sample of my abilities and a practice in the form of a improving and maintaining coding and scientific computational skills.
 This personal challenge is to provide a solution to the wide range of For You To Try (FYTT) exercises in the form of functions that would allow the user to input values or utilize the functions for practical simulations.
+If you are a physics or engineering student after I completed the course  use my code as reference or for guidance please make sure you cite this resource, don't be the person that is caught plagiarizing!
+This is a free & public resource on my github, so if you can find it, chances are your professor and instructors can too!
+Good luck with your studies :)

 With my solutions I strive to supply an example of my ability in the following areas:

 - problem-solving
-- translation of mathematical concepts to code
+- translation of physics concepts to code
 - electrical & computer engineering
 - scientific computation
 - object-oriented design